matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 Since the original map sources are available, I *could* use these lights to illuminate my scene.
-However, because Blender can do accurate multi-bounce illumination by itself, including all these lights would mean doubling up on bounced lights which would give an over illuminated scene.
+However, because Blender can do accurate multi-bounce illumination by itself, including all of these original Quake lights would mean doubling up on bounced light, which would give an over illuminated scene.

-Instead, I'm going to illuminate the scene directly from the texture information.
+Instead, I am going to illuminate the scene directly from the texture information.
 All textures in Quake are composed using a 256 colour palette:

 {% include img.html src="/assets/quake-blender/pal-frame.jpg" alt="shot of light in Quake with palette overlaid" %}